 “The cost of re-roofing a shingle roof every 5-10 years means that you end up paying more than you would for a metal roof.”

-If a homeowner is worried about how the roof will look after 5 years, they should be worried about putting an asphalt shingle roof on their home.
 If there is any shading on the roof from trees or high walls, the roof will start to get dark streaking on those areas.
 After 10 years, it will spread to other areas, even if they are constantly exposed to the sun.
-Though this doesn’t happen to every roof, we often notice that because the asphalt in shingles is of inconsistent quality, some roofs experience dark streaking sooner than others, even though they were made by the same manufacturer.
+Though this doesn’t happen to every roof.
+We often notice that because the asphalt in shingles is of inconsistent quality.
+Some roofs experience dark streaking sooner than others, even though they were made by the same manufacturer.

 Copper Roofing Products